nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-12-originality-creativity.md

 You just don't know it because you don't recognize original references to the works you cherish by others.

-Creatives give themselves permission to ~~collect~~ steal good ideas from others and mash them together to produce something looks original.
+Creatives give themselves permission to ~~collect~~ steal good ideas from others and mash them together to produce something that looks original.

 The book [Steal like an Artist by Austin Kleon](https://www.nikitakazakov.com/books/steal-like-an-artist/) goes deep into this concept.